-Upgrading from paper to mobile
+Upgrading from Paper to Mobile

-There are a myriad of ways that manual data collection in the field, particularly in remote locations, can go wrong and cause inconsistencies, manual errors and more - leading to hours of additional work ‘cleaning’ the data.
+There are a myriad of ways that manual data collection in the field, particularly in remote locations, can go wrong and cause inconsistencies, manual errors and more—leading to hours of additional work ‘cleaning’ the data.
 FAIMS was developed to address these challenges and simplify field work by adding additional features such as mobile mapping, multimedia management, and the automatic application of identifiers.

-When creating the platform, the team quickly understood that every research team wanted something different, so the app was created to be completely customisable for a wide range research and data collection requirements.
+When creating the platform, the team quickly understood that every research team wanted something different, so the app was created to be completely customisable for a wide range of research and data collection requirements.

 Since its launch, FAIMS Mobile has been used: